HoofedEar/prim14/README.md

 <p align="center"> <img alt="Space Station 14" width="880" height="300" src="https://raw.githubusercontent.com/space-wizards/asset-dump/de329a7898bb716b9d5ba9a0cd07f38e61f1ed05/github-logo.svg" /></p>

-PrimitiveStation is a fork of Space Station 14, primarily focusing on a more primitive setting, while still technically taking place on a station in outer space.
+PrimitiveStation is a fork of Space Station 14.
+An entirely self contained station that houses a primitive society.
+No electricity, computers or machines.
+They must survive off of the flora, hunt wild animals, make tools, and survive.
+Will they work together, or splinter into gangs fighting for territory?
+Nanotrasen has provided this experiment with a near infinite budget, thus ensuring the station will forever have it’s own working atmosphere and gravity.
+The Syndicate has no knowledge of the location of this station.
+But, watch out for Blood Cultists.

 ## Links